APPLICATION AND ADMISSIONS PROCESSES

 7. I changed my mind about Commencement, and now I wish to attend.
 I did not RSVP by the deadline, so can I still participate?

 -Yes, you are welcome to participate, as long as you are on the graduation list.
-Contact the Grad School at (316) 978-6247, to let them know you will be attending.
+Contact the Commencement Office at email@example.com to let them know you plan to participate.
+Include your full name, ID number, and semester of graduation.

 8. Why was my name not in the Commencement program?